Will the stability of the Moscow-Ankara-Tehran alliance preserve?

 Russian-Turkish contacts acquire unprecedented intensity.
 30 June, a telephone conversation took place between Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan.
 And in May they had a personal meeting.
 Now, as it follows from official reports, Putin and Erdogan discussed the situation in Syria.

 Following this, the Turkish president received in Istanbul the Russian Defense Minister Sergei Shoigu.
 Turkish media reported that the negotiations were also attended by Defense Minister Fikri Yishik, head of the National Intelligence Organization (MIT) Hakan Fidan and Erdogan's press secretary.
 Details of the conversation are not given.
 But it is obvious that it was again about Syria.
-From this no one makes a special secret, because Moscow, Ankara and Tehran are preparing documents that will determine the boundaries of de-escalation zones in Syria and the order of their control, which will be discussed at the meeting in Astana.
+From this no one makes a special secret, because Moscow, Ankara and Tehran are preparing documents that will determine the boundaries of the de-escalation zones in Syria and the order of their control, which will be discussed at the meeting in Astana.
 It is also about the establishment of the National Reconciliation Committee in Syria.
 In addition, Russia and Turkey say that during the G20 summit in Hamburg, another meeting between Putin and Erdogan will take place, at which "some clarifying details" will be discussed.
 Obviously, Moscow and Ankara are either close to creating a single position on Syria, or have already formed it, and in the future can act in a step-by-step version.

 Former British diplomat and MI6 employee Alistair Crook believes that "now a possible prologue to something more serious is being prepared in Syria".
-The United States still retains a significant military presence in the Middle East and anyone can wait.
-Much, of course, will depend on how the meeting of the Russian and US presidents in Hamburg takes place during the G20 summit.
-As for the relations between Moscow and Ankara, the Turkish newspaper Yeni Safak writes in this connection: "To date, the relations between Russia and Turkey, which developed with ups and downs, have turned into close cooperation thanks to the strong leaders of the two countries.
+The United States still retains a significant military presence in the Middle East and everyone can wait.
+Much, of course, will depend on how the meeting of the Russian and US presidents in Hamburg will take place during the G20 summit.
+As for relations between Moscow and Ankara, the Turkish newspaper Yeni Safak writes in this connection: "To date, the relations between Russia and Turkey, which developed with ups and downs, have turned into close cooperation thanks to the strong leaders of the two countries.
 Of course, this cooperation has boundaries.
 Because the Balkans, the Caucasus, Turkestan, and, of course, the Middle East are in the spheres of interests of both Russia and Turkey.
 In this connection, competition is inevitable.
 But even competing countries can develop cooperation and pursue a policy that benefits both sides.
 We can see this in Syria.
 With Moscow, we have more common points than with Europe.
 Therefore, identifying areas of cooperation and developing close relations in these areas will benefit both countries. " Add to these words to us while there is nothing.